 COMU 3019: LANGUAGE AND ANALYSIS OF CINEMATOGRAPHY, three (3) credits, three (3) contact hours per week.
+Pre-requisite: COMU 3021.
 This course focuses on describing and analyzing the narrative structure of a film.
 Analyze techniques, resources, genres and cinematic forms.
 Reflections based on the moving image as an artistic expression, language and aesthetics to communicate a story to the viewer.